lorepieri8/awesome-post-scarcity/CONTRIBUTING.md

 * Follow the notations and conventions already adopted.
 * Check your spelling and grammar.
 * Make sure it's relevant for post-scarcity.
 For instance, deep learning or hydrogen cars are too narrow topics to be relevant alone, while AGI or fusion energy may be big individual contributors.
+* Quality > Quantity.
+Insert only resources that you would personally recommend.
 * Send a Pull Request.

 ## License